 The magnificent view from above the clouds at the top of the Jasper Skytram

-The Jasper Skytram is the highest and longest aerial tramway in Canada.
+The Jasper Skytram is the highest and longest aerial tramway in Canada and one of the best things to do in Jasper in winter!
 It climbs Whistlers Mountain to reach an elevation of 2,263m.
 A guide accompanies you on the seven minute flight, providing commentary on the the national park and its wildlife.